 **If you like what I write, kindly spread the word about this blog!

-**I am a published writer.
+**I have authored two popular science books (so far) and I am writing #3.
 For my Amazon author page, click here.

 **Want to see more of the things I write?
 Go here for some other posts.